Keto Lemon Mug Cake

-Egg - Don’t skip the egg; it’s what binds the ingredients together and gives the mug cake the right texture.
+- Egg – Don’t skip the egg; it’s what binds the ingredients together and gives the mug cake the right texture.

-Sweetener - You can either use the Trim Healthy Mama Gentle Sweet or use my all-natural sweetener.
+- Sweetener – You can either use the Trim Healthy Mama Gentle Sweet or use my all-natural sweetener.

-Coconut Flour - Using coconut flour keeps the mug cake gluten-free and full of flavor too.
+- Coconut Flour – Using coconut flour keeps the mug cake gluten-free and full of flavor too.

-Baking Powder - Make sure you are using good quality and non-expired baking powder.
+- Baking Powder – Make sure you are using good quality and non-expired baking powder.
 It makes the mug cake have the proper rise and keeps it fluffy.

-How To Make A Mug Cake
+How To Make a Keto Lemon Mug Cake

 First Step: Combine softened butter, lemon extract, sour cream, egg, sweetener, coconut flour, and baking powder in a microwave-safe mug or small bowl.
+You can mix in the wet ingredients and dry ingredients at the same time.

 Second Step: Mix well, then microwave for 1 minute and 30 seconds.
 Eat right from the mug or bowl or invert onto a plate.